H. H. late Sheikh Zayed bin Sultan Al Nahyan was the first President of the UAE and is known as the Father of the Nation.

-In 2013, the UAE ranked third in the world in the production of concentrated solar power (CSP).
+In 2013, the UAE was ranked third in the world in the production of concentrated solar power (CSP).

 The UAE adopted a nuclear programme for production of electricity.
 Four reactors are being built at the nuclear power plant in Baraka in the Western Region of the emirate of Abu Dhabi.

 Upon the completion of this programme, a production capacity of up to 5600MW will be added to the national grid by 2020.

 Government and semi-government offices operate from Sunday to Thursday.